svitol-font/Trip/README.md

-NB The ticket id corresponds to the trip id.
+Please note: The ticket id corresponds to the trip id.